omniprof/collectionsperformance_v6/README.md

 Change the -Dfile value to show the full path to where you stored the Dictionary.jar file.

-In the Collections Performance V6 project are the JavaZone slides.
+In the Collections Performance V6 project in the Docs folder are the JavaZone slides.